pulibrary/figgy/docs/technical/incident_scenarios/scheduled_downtime.md

 Fridays are scheduled ingest times for Branch libraries dependent on structured workflows to get the jobs done like Lewis and larger scanning operations, Like Microforms.

 ### Where to distribute information for Read Only?
-- Email to affected stakeholders (see above)
+- Email affected stakeholders (anyone named in the list above)
+- Message the following slack channels:
-- #digital_library Slack Channel
+  - #digital_library (mention @photographers)
+  - #ephemera_projects

 ### What to include in message
 - Date / time/ expectation
 - What does Read Only Mean?
 What can/can't you do in Figgy?
+  - In read only mode, search and view of resources continue to function.
+Ingest and metadata updates will not work.
+PDFs cannot be generated, so only PDFs that have previously been generated are downloadable.
-- Where to post questions/comments/concerns: #digital_library Slack channel.
+- Post questions/comments/concerns in the #digital_library Slack channel.
 - Please tell your friends and colleagues who may want to know!
 Sharing is caring.